IgniteUI/igniteui-docfx/en/components/treegrid.md

 </igx-tree-grid>
 ```

-In addition we will enable the row selection feature of the tree grid by using the [`rowSelectable`]({environment:angularApiUrl}/classes/igxtreegridcomponent.html#rowselectable) and also the filtering, sorting, editing, moving and resizing features for each of our columns by handling the [`onColumnInit`]({environment:angularApiUrl}/classes/igxtreegridcomponent.html#oncolumninit) event of the tree grid and set the respective column's properties.
+In addition we will enable the row selection feature of the tree grid by using the [`rowSelectable`]({environment:angularApiUrl}/classes/igxtreegridcomponent.html#rowselectable) property and also the filtering, sorting, editing, moving and resizing features for each of our columns by handling the [`onColumnInit`]({environment:angularApiUrl}/classes/igxtreegridcomponent.html#oncolumninit) event of the tree grid and set the respective column's properties.

 ```html
 <!--treeGridSample.component.html-->